lovrienj/CS362-001-U2018/projects/lovrienj/assignment-1/README.md

-This is my assignment1 Folder
+This is my assignment1 submission!